gorilla-devs/ToS-Privacy/privacy-statement.md

 _Opting Out of Hashed Email Use_

 We understand that privacy preferences vary among individuals.
 Therefore, users have the option to opt out of the use of their hashed emails for advertising purposes.
-To do so, you can navigate to Settings > Privacy in the GDLauncher application and toggle off "Email-Based Ad Personalization."
+To do so, you can navigate to Settings > Privacy in the GDLauncher application and open the Overwolf Consent Management Platform (CMP).
 When you opt out, we will immediately stop sharing your email with advertising partners and clear the hashed email from our systems.
 Hashed emails previously shared with Overwolf and their partners may be retained according to their respective data retention policies.
 We are committed to respecting user choices and ensuring transparency in our data practices.

 4. **Does GORILLADEVS collect personal data from children?**